 Instead of complaining about the lack of clarity, what questions could he have been asking?
 Instead of keeping his ideas to himself, to whom could he have spoken?
 Instead of trying to do everything himself, what other team member could he have included when planning for a project?

 When Jerry is able to tell both sides of the story, this is proof that he is accepting responsibility and that he is choosing to move forward on the steps toward corrective action.
-If he can’t tell both sides, he is still finger pointing and blaming others and the next corrective action step to take depends on company policy.
+If he can’t tell both sides, he is still finger-pointing and blaming others and the next corrective action step to take depends on company policy.

-Step 3: Now’s the time to focus on solutions.
+Step 3: Now’s the Time to Focus on Solutions

 For Jerry’s part, he must stay focused on the expectations you have laid out for him and not take things personally or disengage from the conversation.
 The goal is to move forward in the right direction—and to do so together.

-Step 4: Make a breakthrough.
+Step 4: Make a Breakthrough

 I use the phrase “make a breakthrough” often as it keeps me focused with the intent to help Jerry.
 However, I can’t want to help Jerry more than Jerry wants to help himself.
-A leader’s goal is to leave Jerry with the impression that you want him to be proactive and to succeed—but that you also want him to be accountable, to drop the baggage and to get over past events.
+A leader’s goal is to leave Jerry with the impression that you want him to be proactive and to succeed—but that you also want him to be accountable, to drop the baggage, and to get over past events.

 At this point in the conversation, you must write down the commitments and actions you covered, review expectations and talk about future choices and responsibilities.
-This documented conversation gives Jerry the best chance at either changing behavior or parting from the company on good terms.
+This documented conversation gives Jerry the best chance at either changing his behavior or parting from the company on good terms.

-Hopefully, it will be the former; these steps work because you’re not using them to create a wall, but rather to open lines of communication and help Jerry get back onto a productive track.
+Hopefully, it will be the former; these steps work because you’re not using them to create a wall but rather to open lines of communication and help Jerry get back onto a productive track.

 Reactive Managers Hold Sit-Downs

 Managers take things personally and become biased, and may even hold closed-door meetings with other managers about what to do with Jerry.
-Employees who sense they are working in such a intense environment may lash out to prove that they can have the last word.
+Employees who sense they are working in such an intense environment may lash out to prove that they can have the last word.

 Great leaders handle such situations, like Jerry, differently, with a people-centered approach geared more toward commitment than termination.
 As a leader, you have the tools available to you to put progressive accountability in place without having to be the enforcer.

 Here’s a Side Note

-If after implementing Steps 1 – 4 above and Jerry’s performance hasn’t changed, you may have a saboteur on the team.
+If, after implementing Steps 1 – 4 above and Jerry’s performance hasn’t changed, you may have a saboteur on the team.
 This will become clear when you don’t jump straight to progressive discipline but instead follow the four steps of accountability and provide a chance for the saboteur to hold himself accountable, accept responsibility, and make a renewed commitment to being a part of the team – or not.